The No-Host Oscars Were A Raving Success

 Oscar Sunday went off without a hitch — or, rather, host.

-After all the drama surrounding who may replace Kevin Hart as Oscar host, it was the no-host option that worked out in the Academy Awards favor.
+After all the drama surrounding who may replace Kevin Hart as Oscar host, it was the no-host option that worked out in the Academy Awards favour.

 Update: According to ABC, the Oscars will officially not have a host this year.
 Presenters at the show will include Tessa Thompson, Constance Wu, and Tina Fey.